xiaocanli/vpic_reconnection_tutorial/README.md

 If you hope to tracer some particles in high cadence to plot some particle trajectories as the simulation is running, checkout [particle_tracking](particle_tracking.md).

 Check out how to dump particle data at [modify_reconnection_deck](modify_reconnection_deck.md).
 You can plot some phase space diagram using the particle data.
 Check out a simple script [phase_diagram.py](decks/mime1836_sigmaic256_bg00/phase_diagram.py) to do that.

+Please submit issues if you find problems or directly contact me for help.